-When users authorize InsideView to access social networks, InsideView submits the user’s tokens to show posts and tweets by companies and people in the InsideView interface (Insights and Buzz/Social Buzz), as well as mentions by other sources.
+When users authorize InsideView to access social networks, InsideView submits the user’s tokens to show posts and tweets by companies and people in the InsideView interface, as well as mentions by other sources.
 Tokens are also submitted to reply, retweet, comment, share, and like posts.

-So, users who authorize InsideView to access their social media accounts will be able not only to view social media activity, but also to engage in it, from within InsideView for Sales.
+So, users who authorize InsideView to access their social media accounts will be able to not only view social media activity, but also to engage in it, from within InsideView Insights.